1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What does it feel like?

-Sharp pain in the lower left abdomen, fever, chills, bloating, gas, and sometimes changes in bowel habits.
+Diverticulitis often causes pain in the lower left abdomen, along with fever, chills, bloating, gas, and irregular bowel movements.

 Can it go away?